Most self-employed people get caught in the delegation trap.

 - Ask one person to write it in the manual.

-- Let them know they can decide this without me next time.
+- Let everybody know they can decide this without me next time.

 After two months of this, there were no more questions.